10 STEPS TO PROCESSING:

 Use Adobe Bridge (shown here) or Lightroom to import the images from your camera’s card.
 As you do so you can add “metadata” to each image – your personal information, copyright, keywords, etc. As you import, you can also choose to convert and save images into the open Adobe DNG format, rather than keep them in the camera’s proprietary Raw format.
 That's not an essential step, but it might "future-proof" your archived originals so you can open your images years from now.
 Once imported, you can review images, keeping the best and tossing the rest.
 Mark images with star ratings or colour labels, and group images together (called “stacking” in Bridge), such as frames for a panorama or a “high dynamic range” set.
 Always save images to both your working drive and to an external drive (which itself should automatically back up to yet another external drive!).
 Never, ever save images to only one location.

-There's lots more information – in fact 400 pages worth! – in my new ebook now available on the Apple iBookstore for MacOS and iPads.
+There's lots more information – in fact 500 pages worth! – in my ebook available on the Apple Books Store for MacOS and iPads, and as a 2-volume PDF for all devices.
 Click on the book cover to learn more.

 #2 Develop Raw: Adjust Basics

 Open the Raw files you want to process.
 From Bridge, they will open in ACR.
 In Lightroom switch to its Develop module.
 In Adobe Camera Raw set the Workflow Preset (at the bottom of the screen) to 16 bits/channel and ProPhoto RGB colour space, for maximum tonal range.
 This is a one-time setting.
 Lightroom defaults to 16-bit and the Adobe RGB colour space.
 The Basics panel (the first tab) allows you to fix Exposure and White Balance.
 For the latter, use the White Balance Tool (the eyedropper, keyboard shortcut I) to click on an area that should be neutral in colour.
 You can adjust Contrast, and recover details in the Highlights and Shadows (turn the latter up to reveal details in starlit landscapes).
-Clarity and Vibrance improves midrange contrast and colour intensity.
+Dehaze, Clarity and Vibrance improves contrast and colour intensity.
 Use Command/Control X to Undo, or double click on a slider to snap it back to zero.
-Or under the pull-down menu in the Presets tab go to Camera Raw Defaults to set all back to zero.
+Under the Presets tab you can save your favourite combination of settings.

 #3 Develop Raw: Adjust Detail

 The Detail panel (the third tab) allows you to set the noise reduction and sharpness as you like it, one the benefits of shooting Raw.
 Generally, settings of Sharpness: Amount 25, Radius 1 work well.
 Turn Masking up while holding the Option/Alt key to see what areas will be sharpened (they appear in white).
 There’s no need to sharpen blank, noisy sky, just the edge detail.
-Setting Noise Reduction: Luminance 50 and Color 25, with others sliders left to their defaults works well for all but the noisiest of images.
+Setting Noise Reduction: Luminance 30 to 50 and Color 25, with others sliders left to their defaults works well for all but the noisiest of images.
 Luminance affects the overall graininess of the image.
 Color, also called chrominance, affects the coloured speckling.
 Turning the latter up too high wipes out star colours.
 Turn up Color Smoothness, however, if the image has lots of large scale colour blotchiness.
 Zoom in to at least 100% to see the effect of all noise reduction settings.
 Adobe Camera Raw and Lightroom have the best noise reduction in the business.
-Without it your images will be far noisier than they need to be.

 #4 Develop Raw: Adjust Lens Corrections

 Wide angle lenses, especially when used at fast apertures, suffer a lot from light falloff at the corners (called vignetting).
 There’s no need to have photos looking as if they were taken through a dark tunnel.
 ACR/Lightroom can automatically detect what lens you used and apply a lens correction to brighten the corners, plus correct for other flaws such as chromatic aberration and lens distortion.
 Use the Color tab to “Remove Chromatic Aberration” and dial up the Defringe sliders.
-For lenses not in the database (manual lenses like the Rokinons and Samyangs will not be included, nor will any telescopes) use the Manual tab to dial in your own vignetting correction.
+For lenses not in the database (manual lenses like the Rokinons may not be included, or will have to be picked manually from the list) use the Manual tab to dial in your own vignetting correction.
 This can take some trial-and-error to get right, but once you have it, save it as a Preset to apply in future to all photos from that lens or telescope.
 I usually apply Lens Corrections as a first step, but sometimes find I have to back it off it as I boost the contrast under Basics.

 #5 Copy and Paste Settings